Skip to main content

 Context Mode

-Prompt InjectionAll knowledge is injected directly into the agent’s conversation context at the start of each interaction.Best for: Small knowledge bases with critical information the agent needs for every conversation.
+Prompt InjectionAll knowledge is injected directly into the agent’s conversation context (alongside your prompt) at the start of each interaction.Best for: Small knowledge bases with critical information the agent needs for every conversation.

 RAG Mode

-Retrieval-Augmented GenerationAgent dynamically searches and retrieves relevant knowledge based on the conversation topic.Best for: Large knowledge bases where only specific sections are needed per conversation.
+RAG (Retrieval-Augmented Generation)Agent dynamically searches and retrieves relevant knowledge based on the conversation topic.Best for: Larger knowledge bases where only specific sections are needed per conversation.

 Context Mode (Prompt Injection)